 Food hubs are just one piece of a big, complicated puzzle to rebuild a local food economy that is healthier for people, the environment, and the economy.
 Food hubs have great potential, but also face unique challenges that will take time, innovation, and investment to overcome.
 We believe investing in new models will pay off in the long run, but it will take time to develop best practices, and realize the full potential of a more localized, farmer-centric food system.

 How UFH began:

 The idea for Unity Food Hub was seeded in 2008, when Maine Farmland Trust began the Community Farm Share program.
 The program sought to create a new market for local farms while increasing access to local food for low-income customers.
 Community Farm Share was also one of the first multi-farm share models in the state, bringing in products from many farms, ranging from maple syrup and dried beans to fresh veggies, dairy, and meats.
 MFT raised funds from towns, private donors, and other sources to be able to offer the share boxes at half price to low-income customers.

 As the Community Farm Share program grew, and the local food system continued to take root, MFT noted two major needs: farmers needed more markets for their products, and customers needed more access to those products.
 After several years of feasibility research, MFT decided to create a food hub to address those needs.

-In addition to offering the Maine Farm Share through workplaces, the share is also accessible and marketed (much like the original Community Farm Share) to low-income customers through MFT’s Maine Harvest Bucks program.
+In addition to offering the Unity Food Hub Harvest Share through workplaces, the share is also accessible and marketed (much like the original Community Farm Share) to low-income customers through MFT’s Maine Harvest Bucks program.